knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 Event-Driven Architecture (EDA) and the use of event sources fundamentally transform how applications interact, fostering a highly decoupled and scalable environment where services react dynamically to changes.
 By abstracting the origin of information, event sources empower systems to integrate seamlessly and respond in real-time to a vast array of occurrences across diverse platforms.

 This article shows the usage of the `ApiServerSource` from Knative in order to monitor state of other Kubernetes resources, like KubeVirt's `VirtualMachine`.
-In combination with the other Knative Eventing's powerful building blocks, like the `Broker`, it helps to implement use cases such as updating a _Configuration Management Database (CMDB)_ with the state of all virtual machines in the Cluster.

-Such as illustrated in this graphic:
+In combination with the other Knative Eventing's powerful building blocks, like the `Broker`, it helps to implement use cases such as updating a _Configuration Management Database (CMDB)_ with the state of all virtual machines in the Cluster, such as illustrated in this graphic:

 ![kubevirt-meets-eventing-flow](./images/kubevirt-meets-eventing-flow.png)